Xcaciv/XCBatch/README.md

 Why not use `IProducerConsumerCollection<T>`?

 To keep things a bit simpler.
-Implementing Enqueue and Dequeue (with overloads) is more straight forward.
+Implementing abstract Enqueue and Dequeue is more flexible and straight forward.